Table of Contents

 Before accepting any offer, you should be aware of the following crucial information regarding insurance settlement negotiations:

-- The settlement agreement is legally binding, which means if you don’t fulfill your obligations, if any, the other party can sue and take you to court.
+- The settlement agreement is legally binding, which means that if you don’t fulfill your obligations, if any, the other party can sue and take you to court.

 - You forfeit your legal right to seek further compensation or claims, even if you discover additional injuries or damages.